 You’ll also be happy to know that the castle is open all year too.
 But, if you were planning a trip and looking for the best seasons to visit I’ll go through some recommendations here;

 - Winter: This is when I visited and, although FREEZING, it was magical in the frost!
 Unusually, it was quite ‘warm’ for December when I went and the snow hadn’t settled yet.
 Usually, the lake freezes over and you can go ice skating!
-Although pretty, there is limited places open for food and some attractions are closed off too.
-But, it didn’t stop tourists and the castle was packed by 11am.
+Although pretty, there are limited places open for food and some attractions are closed off too.
+But, it didn’t stop tourists and the castle was packed by 11 am.

 - Summer: Probably the best time to visit as you’ll have the best weather and all the attractions and restaurants will be open in Trakai.
 But, you will be battling with tour groups so I’d head here as early in the morning as you can.

 - Autumn: According to recommendations this is the worst time to visit as it will be pretty bleak if it’s cloudy and raining.
 But, if the leaves are changing colour it will make some fantastic photo opportunities.